ElsieMay/mood-tracker/README.md

 ## Installation

 The Github repository can be viewed via this link, https://github.com/ElsieMay/mood-tracker.
-Please npm install or use the PWA feature for an offline installation experience.
+Please run npm install to use this project locally or use the PWA feature for an offline installation experience.

 ## Usage